What Is Click To Pay & Is It Safe For Online Payments?

 - Tokenization features enhance security, protect your customers from having their identity and card information stolen, and protect you from the possibility of an expensive data breach.

-- Once a customer has set up a Click to Pay profile, check out is greatly simplified, saving them time and lowering the chance that they’ll become frustrated and move on to a competing website.
+- Once a customer has set up a Click to Pay profile, checkout is greatly simplified, saving them time and lowering the chance that they’ll become frustrated and move on to a competing website.

 - Click to Pay doesn’t cost you or your customers anything to use or implement (in most cases).